Regiment Vanderbiljpark

 Vanderbijlpark Regiment was a light infantry regiment of the South African Army.
 It formed part of the South African Army Infantry Formation as well as the South African Territorial Reserve.

 History

 Origin

 This unit was originally known as the Vaal/Vanderbijlpark Commando which itself had originated as a shooting commando in 1953 when it divided from the Vereeniging Commando.
-The Vanderbijlpark Commando was formally militarised in 1961 when all members received their Force Numbers and placed in companies.
+The Vanderbijlpark Commando was formally militarised in 1961 when all members received their Force Numbers and were placed in companies.

 From 1961 to 1969 the unit was responsible for the security of Vanderbijlpark and ISCOR, the Iron and Steel Corporation of South Africa facilities.

 The daughter commando

 The ISCOR Commando itself was formed in 1969 and the town was no longer its responsibility.
 The Vanderbijlpark Commando was now responsible for all other factories and installations in the larger district.

 The Border War

 The unit conducted its first border duty during 1976.

 The unit received a new headquarters on 9 September 1978.

 The unit received Freedom of Entry to Vanderbijlpark on 20 February 1982 and exercised its right.